aubymori/AerofoxContinued/README.md

 Read [extras.md](https://github.com/NWinXP/Aerofox/blob/main/extras.md "extras.md") for some extra tweaks and cool stuff, and instructions on how to edit the contents of omni.ja's strings.
 -**Can I modify it?**
 You are free to do whatever you want with this theme, it's freely available after all!

+###### Internet Explorer is a trademark of Microsoft Corporation.
+All assets from Internet Explorer used in this project belong to Microsoft Corporation.